vlindor/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This walkthrough outlines the post-installation configuration of the help desk ticketing system osTicket.<br />
+This walkthrough outlines the post-installation configuration of the help desk ticketing system osTicket.
+This exercise is done to explore the osTicket portal before creating and solving mock tickets. <br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop
 - Internet Information Services (IIS)
+- osTicket Portal

 <h2>Operating Systems Used </h2>